 Next, select the root password for the system.
 The root password is used when you need to make changes to the system’s critical software and configurations.

 Now, you will set up the user name, user id, and user password for the account you will use when working with this virtual machine.
-In this example, I used my real name for the user name, then I created a classic “unix user name”, where I use the first letter of my first name and the first seven letters of my last name (or the entire last name if it is less than seven letters long), to create a unix user id that is eight characters (or less) in length.
-You can use any user I’d you wish.
+In this example, I used my real name for the user name, then I used my first name as my userid.
+You can use any user name and userid you wish.
 Then I chose a password.

 Next, choose the time zone in which you are working.